 For military children, a family pet can help smooth some of the ups-and-downs that come with life in the armed forces.

-In addition to providing unconditional love and companionship, a dog or cat can help strengthen the physical and emotional health of its owners, particularly children.
+In addition to providing unconditional love and companionship, a dog or cat can help strengthen the physical and emotional health of her guardians, particularly children.
 Here are just a few ways Fido or Fluffy can be your child’s best friend, and so much more.

 Good for the body